Learning Direct Optimization for Scene Understanding: Experimental Setup of

-We run the initialization network on the synthetic dataset and take object detections and the associated errors as the new dataset for training the \ourMeth.
-For a training image $\bfx$ with ground truth $\bfz_{GT}$ we obtain a set of image patches $\VEC P^{\bfx}_{0}$ extracted at the object detections and the corresponding rendered patches $\VEC P^R_{0}$ from the render $\bfg(\bfz_0)$.
+We ran the initialization networks on the synthetic dataset and took object detections and the associated errors as the new dataset for training \ourMeth.
+For an image $\bfx$ with ground truth $\bfz_{GT}$ we obtained a set of image patches $\VEC P^{\bfx}_{0}$ extracted at the object detections and the corresponding rendered patches $\VEC P^R_{0}$ from the render $\bfg(\bfz_0)$.
 From each pair of patches $\VEC P^{\bfx}_{0;p}$ and $\VEC P^R_{0;p}$, $p = 1, \ldots, P$ and the corresponding $\bfz_0$ the \emph{Prediction Network} CNN is trained to predict the object-specific GT variables $\bfz^{\mathrm{Object}}_{GT;p}$ and the global GT variables $\bfz^{\mathrm{Global}}_{GT}$.
-Example errors are that an object could be larger, the camera located higher, etc.
+Example errors are that an object could be larger, the camera located higher.

 The Prediction Network takes as input both the observed and the rendered image patches (128$\times$128 pixels, down-sampled to 64 by 64 resolution), plus their difference.
-The RGB channels are stacked together thus the input is $64 \times 64 \times 9$.
+The RGB channels are stacked together giving an input size of $64 \times 64 \times 9$.
 This input is followed by a number of convolutional layers shared across all the LVs.
-Shared layers are followed by LV-set specific convolutional layers, and finally a few fully-connected layers, each concatenated with the current estimate of $\bfz_p$ (object LVs, plus global LVs: both as predicted by object and after aggregation as used in the render).
+Shared layers are followed by LV-set specific convolutional layers, and finally a few fully-connected layers, each concatenated with the current estimate of $\bfz_p$.
+For each object patch, the current estimate of $\bfz_p$ (standardized) input consists of: object LVs (discrete class and shape one-hot-encoded), global LVs (as predicted by the object, denoted $G_O$), global LVs (as used in the render after voting of all the objects, denoted $G_V$), plus their difference $G_O - G_V$.
 The whole network for all the LVs is trained together.

+To allow convergence, the object pose is trained in the object's current coordinates/frame (to predict the change in object position and rotation).
+CNNs are trained together with an L1+L2 error for continuous LVs and categorical cross-entropy for discrete ones.
+We add the L1 loss to the L2 loss, as when making predictions multiple times small errors aggregate, and L1 appropriately punishes small errors during training.
+To calculate the overall network loss we sum up each L1+L2 loss and the cross-entropy loss (for which we used a scaling factor 0.2).
+We use the Adam optimizer with learning rate 0.0003.

 We trained the Prediction Network for 20 epochs, this took 15 minutes/epoch on a single GPU.
-Note that we reuse the same scene generator, and that training time is no more than the training of the initialization networks.
-Further details on the architecture and training are given in the supplementary material.
+Note that we reuse the same scene generator, and that training time is no more than the training time of the initialization networks.

-Afterwards, we run the iterative refinement for $T$ iterations as summarized below:
+Afterwards, we run the refinement for $T$ iterations as summarized below: